sidb5/sidb5/README.md

 - **AI-native by default.** Claude Code, Cursor, agents.
 I don't ship a line I can't trace, and I don't skip tests just because the LLM wrote them.
 - **Sparse dependencies, boring infra.** Fewer moving parts, honest hot paths, plain databases unless there's a reason not to.
-- **Product first, code second.** Every commit ladders to a user it serves or a claim it protects.
+- **Architecture through implementation**.
+I work from system boundaries and failure modes down to APIs, schemas, concurrency, tests and production behavior.
 - **Ship to learn.** Provisional patents are timestamped hypotheses.
 Repos are the real proof.
 - **Full-stack by necessity, full-function by disposition.** on different days of the same week.
-Code is the part I enjoy the most.
+I stay hands-on: architecture, implementation, debugging, tests, performance and production failure modes.

 ---